I Still Can’t Believe I Made This Money Mistake

 I told my brother to give it to a person he knew that was good with fixing this watercraft.
 His buddy then passed it on to another person that was a specialist for my brand.
 After hearing that it was going to cost $800 to fix the craft and I approved, I heard nothing else.
-The person that had my watercraft kept it for well over a year.
+The person had my watercraft for well over a year.
 He was one of those shifty business people that just takes money and doesn’t provide a service.
 After emails and calls were exchanged, my brother and I drove to his business.
 We knew we were going to be in for some trouble once we got there.
 This man was just uneducated and created terrible stories about why he didn’t fix the problems.

 This man was just terrible.
-I asked him for a refund because he didn’t fix the problem and it appears the didn’t even work on the Jetski.
+I asked him for a refund because he didn’t fix the problem and it appears he didn’t even work on the Jetski.
 He just kept it outside, uncovered and let it rust.
 He then blamed me for the rust problems and I told him sternly that I only kept it in the garage and my brother did as well.
 Just more stories.
 The man ended up forcing us to leave his property, but I made sure to take the Jetski with me.
 It was still broken and there were parts missing.
 It just ended poorly.